Be prepared for the future of privacy regulations.

 What is the reach?

-If you are selling any products or services within the EU, you need to comply with GDPR.
+If you are selling any products or services within the EU, you need to comply with the General Data Protection Regulation.

 Does it apply to my business if I don’t have a physical presence in the EU?